Former PM Manmohan Singh to Get Indira Gandhi Peace Prize

 According to a statement from the Indira Gandhi Memorial Trust, Singh was unanimously chosen for the award by an international jury chaired by ex-president Pranab Mukherjee.

-The Trust said Singh is only the third Indian prime minister to complete two full terms as the PM between 2004 and 2014.
+The Trust said Singh is only the third Indian prime minister to complete two full terms as the PM.
 His tenure witnessed the path-breaking nuclear agreement with the US and the Copenhagen Climate Change agreement, the statement said.

 According to a statement from the Indira Gandhi Memorial Trust, Singh was unanimously chosen for the award by an international jury chaired by ex-president Pranab Mukherjee.

-The Trust said Singh is only the third Indian prime minister to complete two full terms as the PM between 2004 and 2014.
+The Trust said Singh is only the third Indian prime minister to complete two full terms as the PM.
 His tenure witnessed the path-breaking nuclear agreement with the US and the Copenhagen Climate Change agreement, the statement said.

 Video Wall